K2Joom/docs-matukio/templates.md

 * **Content placeholders**, starting with MAT_.
 These will be automatically replaced through an corresponding data value.
 For example MAT_BOOKING_FIRSTNAME will be replaced through the participants first name.

 ### Content placeholders

-To insert the data from Matukio, you use content placeholders (for example MAT_BOOKING_CITY), which are replaced through data.
+To insert the information from Matukio into your text, you use content placeholders (for example MAT_BOOKING_CITY).

-For a full list of place holders see Chapter 5!
-MAT_EVENT_FIELD will be replaced through the event data.
-MAT_BOOKING_ALL_DETAILS_HTML helps you saving much time, instead of writing every field name you can use this one to display all booking details, including all fields.
-MAT_EVENT_ALL_DETAILS_HTML does the same for the event data.
-If you use the NON-HTML version you use _TEXT instead of _HTML.

-MAT_SIGNATURE is replaced through the text given in the Matukio settings.
-(By default: Please do not answer this E-Mail) - you can change this to anything you like.

 Content placeholders are divided into three different kinds (depending on context).